marcverkade/BlazorKendoPDF/Readme.md

 - Remove buttons from the toolbar
 - Execute a command (download)
 - Adjust width/height
-- Set initial scale (which is used when loading a PDF)
+- Set initial scale (which is used when loading a PDF in the viewer)

-VSI Curacao - www.vsi.cw - Marc Verkade - November 2023
+ Marc Verkade - VSI Curacao - www.vsi.cw - info@vsi.cw - November 2023